 We use realistic numerical models, idealized numerical models, analysis of in-situ and remotely sensed observations, and model/data comparison to better understand the dynamics and energy budgets of wind-driven and tidal motions in the ocean.
 Our research is interdisciplinary, often involving collaborations with geophysicists, geodynamicists, glaciologists, geochemists, geobiologists, and other physical oceanographers.

-Avik joined our group in 2021 and plans to defend his Physics PhD in 2024.
-Avik also works in David Lubensky’s biophysics research group.
+Avik joined our group in 2021 and defended his Physics PhD in 2025.
+His work was on nonlinear energy transfers in the frequency domain.
+Avik also worked in David Lubensky’s biophysics research group.

-Kristin joined our group in 2020 and plans to defend her PhD in Physics in 2023.
-She works closely with Department of Energy scientists, especially Steven Brus, Darren Engwirda, Mark Petersen, and Andrew Roberts.
+Kristin joined our group in 2020 and defended her PhD in Physics in 2023.
+She worked closely with Department of Energy scientists, especially Steven Brus, Darren Engwirda, Mark Petersen, and Andrew Roberts, on insertion of tides and inline self-attraction and loading in DoE models.

 Global modeling of past and present barotropic tides